-Palm Sunday, marking Jesus’ triumphant entry into the city of Jerusalem, is one of the days of the liturgical calendar where we usually see a great Mass attendance.
+Palm Sunday, marking Jesus’ triumphant entry into the city of Jerusalem, is one of the days of the liturgical calendar where we would usually see a great Mass attendance.

 Palm branches are blessed and distributed to the congregation.
 We recall the people of Jerusalem shouting: Hosanna to the Son of David; blessed is he who comes in the name of the Lord; hosanna in the highest.(Mt.
 21:9)